InterContinental Dubai Festival City

 10 Traveller reviews from Holiday Watchdog

+"What can i say!!!
+We had a wonderful time, TOP CLASS!!
+Fantastic, would stay again!!!
 Downside is that this hotel could be classed as out of the way of main attractions, however great location for airport and taxis are so cheap this really does not cause any real problems."

-- Travel date: Sat 23rd of February 2008
+- Travel date: 23rd February 2008

 Good hotel, ok location

 "Stayed here for two nights in Feb.
 Hotel is brand new and decorated in a modern contempoary style (not usual IC style).
 Rooms have ample storage and are cleaned to a high standard.
 Hotel food is good and service is very efficient, staff are v friendly.
 Didnt use spa or gym.
 Only downside is the lack of taxis in festival city, therefore you often have to wait 15 mins+ for a taxi!
 Location is far from city but v close to the airport.
 Great business hotel even by Dubai's high standards."